approvals/ApprovalTests.cpp/doc/Contributing.md

 If you have something that you would like Approval Tests to have, including a bug you would like removed, we suggest you set up a pairing session (usually Skype or Facetime) with either [Llewellyn](mailto:isidore@setgame.com) or [Clare](mailto:github@cfmacrae.fastmail.co.uk) or both.

-A typical session last between 60 to 90 minutes.
-We do the work directly on master, on our own machines, with screen-sharing, and commit and push the result at the end of the session.
+A typical session lasts between 60 to 90 minutes.
+We do the work directly on master, on our own machines, with screen-sharing, and commit and push the results throughout the session.
 This results in quicker, higher-quality work.
-It gives us a better understanding of how people are using Approval Tests, and the problems they encounter with it, and these sessions are also quite fun.
+It gives us a better understanding of how people are using Approval Tests and the problems they encounter with it, and these sessions are also quite fun.

 We use github's "co-author" feature, so everyone in the pairing session gets credit for the work.
 Virtually this entire project has been developed in this way, and is stronger for it.